Prince (musician): 1991–1996: Name change, Diamonds and Pearls, and The Gold Experience

-1991 began with a performance in Rock in Rio II and marked the debut of Prince's new band, the New Power Generation.
-With guitarist Miko Weaver and long-time keyboardist Doctor Fink gone, Prince added bass player Sonny T., Tommy Barbarella on keyboards, and a brass section known as the Hornheads to go along with Levi Seacer (taking over on guitar), Rosie Gaines, Michael Bland, and the Game Boyz.
+1991 began with a performance in Rock in Rio II, marking the debut of Prince's new band, the New Power Generation.
+With guitarist Miko Weaver and long-time keyboardist Doctor Fink leaving, Prince added bass player Sonny T., keyboard player Tommy Barbarella, and a brass section known as the Hornheads to the band, to go along with Levi Seacer, who would be taking over on guitar, Rosie Gaines, Michael Bland, and the Game Boyz.
 With significant input from his band members, Diamonds and Pearls was released on October 1, 1991.
-Reaching No. 3 on the Billboard 200 album chart, Diamonds and Pearls saw four hit singles released in the United States.
-"Gett Off" peaked at No. 21 on the Hot 100 and No. 6 on the R&B charts, followed by "Cream", which gave Prince his fifth US No. 1 single.
-The title track "Diamonds and Pearls" became the album's third single, reaching No. 3 on the Hot 100 and the top spot on the R&B charts.
-"Money Don't Matter 2 Night" peaked at No. 23 and No. 14 on the Hot 100 and R&B charts respectively.
-Diamonds and Pearls would sell more than 2 million copies in the United States alone.
+Reaching number three on the Billboard 200 album chart, Diamonds and Pearls saw four hit singles released in the United States.
+"Gett Off" peaked at number 21 on the Hot 100 and number six on the R&B charts, followed by "Cream", which gave Prince his fifth United States number-one single.
+The title track "Diamonds and Pearls" became the album's third single, reaching number three on the Hot 100 and the top spot on the R&B charts.
+"Money Don't Matter 2 Night" peaked at number 23 and number 14 on the Hot 100 and R&B charts respectively.
+The album Diamonds and Pearls would sell more than two million copies in the United States.

 In 1992, following the success of Diamonds and Pearls, Prince renewed his contract with Warner Bros., agreeing to what was reportedly a $100 million deal to release six more albums with the label.
-In November, Prince released his 14th studio album, the second to feature the New Power Generation.
-It bore only an unpronounceable symbol on the cover (later copyrighted as "Love Symbol #2") as its title; the symbol was explained as being a combination of the symbols for male (♂) and female (♀).
-It was preceded by the releases of "Sexy MF" and "My Name Is Prince", which reached No. 66 and No. 36 respectively on the Billboard Hot 100.
-The third single "7" would peak at No.7.
-The album, later referred to as Love Symbol, peaked at No. 5 on the Billboard 200 and went on to sell 2.8 million copies worldwide, falling short of expectations.
+In October, Prince released his 14th studio album, being the second to feature the New Power Generation.
+It bore only an unpronounceable symbol on the cover, which would later be copyrighted under the title "Love Symbol #2".
+It was preceded by the releases of the singles "Sexy MF" and "My Name Is Prince", which reached number 66 and number 36 respectively on the Billboard Hot 100.
+The third single, "7", would peak at number seven on the Billboard Hot 100.
+The album, later referred to as Love Symbol, peaked at number five on the Billboard 200 and went on to sell 2.8 million copies worldwide, falling short of expectations.